PHIL 1000. Philosophy at Northeastern. 1 Hour.

 PHIL 2991.
 Research Practicum.
 2-4 Hours.

 Involves students in collaborative research under the supervision of a faculty member.
 Offers students an opportunity to learn basic research methods in the discipline.
-Prereq.
-Sophomore standing or above and permission of instructor.
+Requires permission of instructor.
+May be repeated once for up to 4 total credits.

 Examines some of the main ideas and thinkers in twentieth-century continental philosophy as represented by such philosophers as Husserl, Heidegger, Sartre, Ricoeur, Gadamer, Habermas, and Derrida.
-Prereq.
-Two courses in philosophy.
+Requires prior completion of two courses in philosophy.

 Explores some of the main ideas and thinkers in twentieth-century analytic philosophy as represented by such philosophers as Moore, Russell, Wittgenstein, the logical positivists, Quine, Popper, and Rawls.
-Prereq.
-PHIL 2325 and PHIL 2330.
+Requires prior completion of two philosophy courses.

 PHIL 3385.
 History of Jewish Rationalism.
 4 Hours.

 Studies the Jewish rational tradition from Philo (first century C.E.) to Spinoza (seventeenth century C.E.).
 Emphasis is on tracking the development of the rationalist commitment within the tradition and its interaction with religious doctrine and faith.
 Among the thinkers studied are Philo, Saadia Gaon, Judah Halevi, Maimonides, Gersonides, and Spinoza.
-Prereq.
-PHIL 2325 and PHIL 2330.
+Requires prior completion of two philosophy courses.

 PHIL 3387.
 Religion, Nation, and Identity in Modern Jewish Thought.
 4 Hours.

 Examines the thought of major Jewish thinkers of the modern era.
 May include such figures as Spinoza, Mendelssohn, Buber, Rosenzweig, Kaplan, Heschel, and Rubenstein.
-Prereq.
-Two philosophy courses.
+Requires prior completion of two philosophy courses.

 PHIL 3410.
 Religion and Spirituality in the African Diaspora.
 4 Hours.